Irish Mythology: Dive into its Finest Legends and Tales

 2. Bodb Dearg

 When he became the king of the Tuatha de Danann, he learned about Lir’s frustration for not being elected.
 As a result, he wanted to make up for him by giving him one of his precious daughters.
-Bodb Dearg offered his eldest daughter for Lir to marry and they had their four beautiful children.
-His role in the tale was as great as he was.
+Bodb Dearg offered his eldest daughter for Lir to marry, and they had four beautiful children.
+His role in the tale was as significant as he was.
 As a considerate person, he offered the other daughter.
 Aoife, when Aoibh passed away.
 He wanted Lir and the Children to be happy again and have a mother to look after them.

 Bodb Dearg’s Connection to Other Gods